natimati/Portfolio/README.md

 ## Introduction:

 We are Beata & Natalia, and this is our portfolio web!
 We’ve been friends since hight school.
 We’ve always loved creating  projects together.
-A year ago we discover a new passion - designing mobile apps.
+A year ago we discover a new passion - designing web apps.
 That’s how we started our jouney with UX/UI design and coding.
 We’re glad that you visit us!

 ## Used technologies: